red-machine-games/raw-markdown-documentation/docs/api/tickets.md

 ## Dismissing and Releasing ticket

-Basically confirm sended ticken with some recipient's reaction.
-Dismissing for confirming ticket with negative reaction and releasing for ticket with positive reactions.
-By itself they do nothing to player data but you can build domain logic around these methods.
+Basically, confirm sent tickets with some recipient's reaction.
+Dismissing for confirming a ticket with negative reaction and releasing for the ticket with positive reactions.
+By itself, they do nothing to player data but you can build domain logic around these methods.
 ```javascript
 /* Skipping GbaseApi init */